garankonic/fpga_ethernet/README.md

 Open Vivado Design Suite.
 At the bottom you can find Tcl console.
 - Go to the cloned directory ( cd "directory" )
 - Run Tcl script to create a project ( source ./build.tcl)
+- Ubuntu: to receive and send ethernet packages run `sudo ethtool -K eth0 rx-all on` (with corresponding ethernet interface name)

 ### License